Chepman32/SerenitySpark/README_IMPLEMENTATION.md

 ## Credits

-- React Native Reanimated for animations
+- React Native Reanimated for all animations and graphics
-- React Native Skia for graphics
+- react-native-sound for audio playback
-- expo-av for audio playback
+- react-native-gesture-handler for gestures
 - Background images from Pexels (placeholder)

 ---